Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 cd examples && ./test_cplantbox
 ```

-`cmake . ` runs CMake which configures the CRootBox libraries. `make` builds the libraries and the C++ example. `cd examples && ./test_cplantbox` runs the example.
+`cmake . ` runs CMake which configures the CPlantBox libraries. `make` builds the libraries and the C++ example. `cd examples && ./test_cplantbox` runs the example.

 # Folder sructure